 Research studies with animals found harmful effects on unborn babies.
 It hasn’t been properly studied in humans.
 The benefits might outweigh the risks even if you’re pregnant.
 Talk with your doctor.

-Food No specific food related info. › Take with food or at bedtime to avoid side effects.
+Food Diovan Prazosin No food related info. › Take with food or at bedtime to avoid side effects.

-Kidneys and liver › Protects kidney function, which is especially useful for people with diabetes or mild-to-moderate kidney disease. › Requires routine blood tests to check kidney function.
-No specific kidneys and liver related info.
+Kidneys and liver Diovan Prazosin › Protects kidney function, which is especially useful for people with diabetes or mild-to-moderate kidney disease. › Requires routine blood tests to check kidney function.
+No kidneys and liver related info.